TimoOerlemans/Portfolio-Research/Portfolio.md

 [CI/CD Research](https://github.com/TimoOerlemans/Portfolio-Research/blob/main/Research.md#4-cicd)

-I think I am on oriënting because I know what I have to do and it works almost but it's not complete.
+I think I am on oriënting because I know what I have to do ,and it works almost ,but it's not complete.
 After I made a container from my images and see the container I stand on beginning according to me.
 And when I have tests and a front-end ci/cd I am on beginning.

 ## Outcome 5.
 You recognize and take into account cultural differences when working with multi-site teams and are aware of ethical aspects in software development.
 (GP)